-Hagy: We must do laboratory work first and then perform the simulation.
+Hagy: They must do laboratory work first and then perform the simulation.

 Aneel: Yes.
 It takes too much time in the laboratory.
-I would like to start with the simulation, followed by the theory then lastly I will do the actual experiment.
+I would like to start with the simulation, the theory then lastly I will do the actual experiment.

-Interviewer: What about learners' real-life experiences?
+Interviewer: What about students' real-life experiences?

-Bhengu: Learners must do real demonstration but learners using simulations can then see the current flowing.
+Bhengu: Learners must do real demonstration.
+The learners can then see the current flowing.
 It does not make sense to the learners if laboratory work is not introduced first.
-For new learners they need this...experiments ... for real life.
+For new learners they need this ... for real life.

 Sipho: I would start with the simulation, Explore the simulation, ask the learners questions.
-Try and challenge the learners without doing any theory because it will help them to think, then I would do the theory try to link the theory with the simulation, then maybe they can be in good position to use the apparatus and the actual apparatus can also be used to correct the misconceptions of the simulations like the idea of number and energy of the electrons that is embedded with the simulation, everybody knows that we cannot visualize individual electrons but it good to see in simulations.
+Try and challenge the learners without doing any theory because it will help them to think, then I would do the theory.
+I will link the theory with the simulation, and then maybe they can be ready to use the simulation.
+The actual apparatus can also be used to correct the misconceptions of the simulations like the idea of an electron that is embedded with the simulation diagrams... everybody knows that we cannot visualize an electron.

-17. Discussion
+7. Discussion